www-splitcells-net/net.splitcells.network/projects/net.splitcells.network.blog/src/main/hugo/content/blog/2021-11-27-Supporting-Arbitrary-Website-Renderes.md

 # Supporting Arbitrary Website Renderers
-I created the command `project.render.py`, that takes one input project, transforms its file and writes the results to the output project.
+I created the command `project.render.py`, that takes one input project, transforms its files and writes the results to the output project.
 The command itself does currently not do anything.

 The actual implementations of the transformation process of this command is